cambridge-ceu/GitHub-matters/docs/NOTES.md

 make install
 ```

+## Request updates for a forked repository

+Once login, this turns to be very handy from the GitHub page by navigating to the code view (default), and pressing the following buttons,

+- **Contribute**.
+To send a pull request to the upstream repository.
+- **Fetch upstream**.
+To `git pull` from the upstream repository.

 ## Permissions

 It may happen that you cannot enter your own directory: `cd: v4: Permission denied`, then it is fixed with